Fanis Katergiannakis: Iraklis

 In the summer 2005, Katergiannakis signed a two-year contract with Iraklis.
 Katergiannakis here met Georgios Georgiadis, teammate in the Greece national football team in the Euro 2004 triumph.
 That year Iraklis finished in 4th place in the Greek First Division, qualifying for the UEFA Europa League.

 Kavala

-In the summer 2008, Katergiannakis signed for Kavala F.C. in Greek Second Division and he helped the team to gain the third place behind Antromitos and PAS Giannina and promote the team to the Greek Super League after a after ten-year absence.
+In the summer 2008, Katergiannakis signed for Kavala in Greek Second Division and he helped the team to gain the third place behind Antromitos and PAS Giannina and promote the team to the Greek league after a after ten-year absence.
 He was the goalkeeper to concede the least goals in the 2008–09 season.
 In the summer 2009, he also found in Kavala another player (Vasilios Lakis) with whom he won Euro 2004 with the Greece national football team, acquired by club to reinforce the team for the 2009–10 season.

 on 17 February 2010, Katergiannakis reached the semifinals of the Greek Cup with Kavala, where he faced Aris, with whom he made his debut as a professional player.
-He reached the sixth place in the Greek Super League with Kavala.
+He reached the sixth place in the championship with Kavala.
 In the summer of 2011, both Katergiannakis and Kavala decided to end the contract.